chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/test.md

 ![Created a PR in GitHub for task](/github/pull-request-background-ok.png)

-This will show you the UI changes caught by your commit.
+It will show you the UI changes caught by your commit.

 ![Chromatic caught changes](/intro-to-storybook/chromatic-catch-changes.png)